Regional Indigenous Land Strategies 2019-2023

 - South-East Australia – Includes southern Australia, east of Ceduna in South Australia and including all of Victoria and Tasmania, most of New South Wales and south-east Queensland including Brisbane.
 The mostly temperate regions of south-eastern Australia are more heavily populated and urbanised than the other regions, with more intensive and diverse agricultural operations and greater employment and training opportunities in professional and service industries.

 The strategy for each of these regions highlight the alignment between opportunities arising in these regions and the ILSC’s focus areas.
-These strategies are based on recent stakeholder consultation and, like the NILSS, will be revisited in 2020.
+These strategies are based on stakeholder consultation and, like the NILSS, will be revisited in 2023.